CastosHQ/Seriously-Simple-Podcasting/readme.txt

 15. View podcast episodes in the At A Glance widget on the main WordPress dashboard.

 == Changelog ==

+= 2.6.0 =
+* 2021-02-22
+* UPDATE SUMMARY: Improvements to the episode functionality
+* [UPDATE] Improvements for the trash and copy podcast actions, when using a Castos account
+* [UPDATE] Add episode specific image cover image to Episode Details fields
+* [UPDATE] Add episode specific image cover image to Episode Details fields for Podcast enabled Posts
+* [UPDATE] General code improvements and clean up

 = 2.5.3 =
 * 2021-02-09